JosephDoUrden/SetTimer/README.md

-# SetTimer 🏋️‍♂️
+# Workout Set Timer 🏋️‍♂️

 A minimalist workout timer app designed specifically for set-based workouts like ab/core training, HIIT, and interval training.
-Focus on your workout while SetTimer handles the timing automatically.
+Focus on your workout while Workout Set Timer handles the timing automatically.

 ## ✨ Features